Learnable Uncertainty under Laplace Approximations: Additional Results

-In summary, the construction along with \Cref{prop:output_preservation,prop:variance_guarantee} imply that the additional hidden units we have added to the original network are \emph{uncertainty units} under LAs, i.e.~hidden units that \emph{only} contribute to the Laplace-approximated uncertainty and not the predictions.
-This property gives rise to the name \emph{Learnable Uncertainty under Laplace Approximations (LULA) units}.
+In summary, the construction along with \cref{prop:output_preservation,prop:variance_guarantee} imply that the additional hidden units we have added to the original network are \emph{uncertainty units} under Laplace approximations, i.e.~hidden units that \emph{only} contribute to the Laplace-approximated uncertainty and not the predictions.
+Furthermore, by part (b) of \cref{prop:output_preservation}, the values of $\widehat{\theta}$---which can be set freely without affecting the output---influence the loss-landscape Hessian in a non-trivial way.
+They are thus learnable and so we call these units \emph{Learnable Uncertainty under Laplace Approximations (LULA)} units.